-- National Trail High School will accept credits transferred by transcript from any accredited high school, provided such courses and credits meet State Department of Education and local requirements. - The high school counselor must approve enrollment for a summer school course at another school in advance. - The high school principal must approve enrollment for a night school course at the Preble County ESC in advance. - The administration reserves the right to cancel any course offerings for which there are not sufficient registration/funds.
+- National Trail High School will accept credits transferred by transcript from any accredited high school, provided such courses and credits meet State Department of Education and local requirements. - The high school counselor must approve enrollment for a summer school course at another school in advance. - The administration reserves the right to cancel any course offerings for which there are not sufficient registration/funds.